Scroogeee/othello/README.md

+# Othello
 This is an archive of a Java implementation of the popular othello game.

-It was implemented as part of a practical project.
+It was implemented as part of a unversity practical programming project.